-With a capacity of 100,000 people, the 'G' is one of the world’s great sporting venues, hosting cricket in summer and AFL (Australian Football League; Aussie rules) footy in winter.
-For many Australians it's considered hallowed ground.
-Make it to a game if you can (highly recommended), but otherwise you can still make your pilgrimage on nonmatch-day tours that take you through the stands, media and coaches’ areas, change rooms and members' lounges.
-The MCG houses the state-of-the-art National Sports Museum.
+With a capacity of 100,000 people, the 'G' is one of the world’s great sporting venues, hosting cricket in summer and AFL (Australian Football League, Aussie rules or 'footy') in winter – for many Australians it's hallowed ground.
+Make it to a game if you can, otherwise there are non-match-day tours that take you through the stands, media and coaches’ areas, change rooms and members' lounges.
+The MCG houses the National Sports Museum.
 A two-night outdoor cinema on the field happens in February.

 The stadium is ringed by gigantic sporting sculptures facing the tidy lawns of Yarra Park.
-Also look out for the scarred tree, whose bark was removed in pre-colonial times by the local Wurundjeri people for artisanal purposes.
+Also look out for the scar tree, whose bark was removed in pre-colonial times by the local Wurundjeri people for artisanal purposes.